Mary Byron, Board Chair

 Kim Anstatt Morton

 Kim Anstatt Morton worked almost a decade on Wall Street as an equity research analyst at UBS and Hambrecht and Quist in New York City.
 She later joined Montgomery Securities in San Francisco where she covered emerging growth and big cap biotech companies.
 Kim is passionate about literacy, education and the arts.
-She enthusiastically serves on the advisory board of 10x10, a global movement for girls' education through a film and social action campaign (and a partner of Room to Read).
-She is a member of San Francisco’s Edgewood Arts Advisory Board, has trained as a docent for middle school children with SFMOMA, and is active on their Artist’s Circle Donor Development Committee.
-Kim has worked with the Department of Health and Human Services in San Francisco with abused and neglected children and has tutored a special literacy program for sixth through eighth grade students struggling with reading at Francisco Middle School in San Francisco.
-Kim received her bachelor’s degree from Dartmouth College, and fine art and graduate painting degrees at the San Francisco Art Institute.
-Kim travels extensively in the developing world and lives in San Francisco with her husband Ian and son Baker.
+She enthusiastically serves as Board Chair for Girl Rising, a global movement for girls' education through media, film and social action campaigns (and a partner of Room to Read).
+She is active with SFMOMA’s Director’s Circle Committee, Contemporaries Committee and Media Acquisitions.
+She is also an active Ambassador for For-Site.
+Kim has worked with the Department of Health and Human Services in San Francisco with abused and neglected children and has tutored a special literacy program for sixth through BA from Dartmouth College, and fine art graduate painting degree from the San Francisco Art Institute.
+Kim travels extensively in the developing world and lives in San Francisco and Vermont with her husband Ian and son Baker.

 Dr. Fernando Reimers